Is Revolution War Hero Henry Knox Boston's Greatest Irish-American?

 The expedition became known as "The Noble Train of Artillery," and is considered a pivotal episode in the history of the American Revolution.
 Read Knox's diary of the expedition from the Mass Historical Society.

-George Washington named Knox Chief of Artillery and later, he appointed Knox the first U.S. Secretary of War, because of the crucial contributions Knox made throughout the American Revolution.
-He helped New England volunteers to get sufficient pay, clothing and equipment to fight against the British.
-He was also at the Battle of Trenton, the Battle of Princetown, and was called a military genius for masterminding victory at the Battle of Yorktown, Virginia in 1781.
+George Washington named Knox Chief of Artillery and Brigadier General.
+He was at the Battle of Trenton, the Battle of Princetown and Brandywine.
+He masterminded the crucial victory at the Battle of Yorktown, Virginia in 1781.

 During the war, Knox also formed the Society of the Cincinnati in 1783, whose lofty aims were "to perpetuate the memory of the War for Independence, maintain the fraternal bonds between the officers, promote the ideals of the Revolution, support members and their families in need, distinguish its members as men of honor, and advocate for the compensation promised to the officers by Congress."